 Message Prefix Parts are removed by the Server Layer from messages received from the Communication Layer before sending the messages to the Wide-area Network Layer for transmission.

 Messages Prefix Parts are added by the Server Layer to messages received from the Wide-area Network Layer before sending the messages to the Communication Layer.
 The message Header Part is constructed by the Communication Layers.

 The message Data Part is constructed by the Communication Layer, usually based on information from the Application Layer, although some messages are originated by the Communications Layer.

 This separation between Header & Data Parts is notional.
 In practice, some elements of the Data Part will be processed by the Communications Layers.
 Furthermore, the boundary between Header and Data Parts has been deliberately constructed such that the common components of all messages are arranged at the beginning of the Data Part and so may be viewed as either Header or Data Parts.

-All dates and times1 are referenced to Greenwich Mean Time.
+All dates and times are referenced to Greenwich Mean Time.

 Times stamps within message Data Parts are to a resolution of one minute.
 The format is used is dd-mmm-yyyy hh:mm.
 (17 characters).
 Note that the valid range of the time component is 00:00 to 23:59.